Testimonial from Katrina Biglin, English Volunteer from the USA

 Actually arriving in Arusha, Tanzania, is a completely different story.
-I arrived at the Faraja Vocational Development Organisation on the 5th of February with the agreement of staying for six months.
+I arrived at the Faraja Vocational Development Organisation with the agreement of staying for six months.
 I thought I was coming to an orphanage, without anyone to understand the person’s needs or possibilities.
 But I became wiser very quickly.
 In the beginning we had to get to know each other and how we are different personalities.
 It did not take long to build a good relationship to one another.

 I used the first month to get settled in, because I knew that my stay here would be different from what I had thought before I arrived.
 I was going to teach the women in computer, and also help in the Pre School with math and English.
 I was also going to take care of the women’s babies at the nursery, who have their own unit next to the Pre School.
 I thought this was a though challenge, but I was up for it!

 During my stay at the Faraja Center I have had the opportunity to be a part of many things.
 During the Women’s Rights Day, we visited ICC (international criminal center), where I held a speech about how we work at the Faraja Center.
 I also met the Danish Prime Minister, Helle Thorning, who was visiting in Arusha.
 After this event we all really settled in more with each other, and our relationships where good and healthy.